jv-cortez/chattyapp/README.md

-ChattyApp
+Chatty App
 =====================

-Chatty will allow users to communicate with each other without having to register accounts.
-It will use React, a popular front- end library created and used heavily by Facebook as well as modern tools for Node including Webpack and Babel.
+Chatty project to practice building web applications that have real-time functionality where users do not have to reload the page in order to see updates.Chatty will allow users to communicate with each other without having to register accounts.
+It will use React, a popular front-end library created and used heavily by Facebook as well as modern tools for Node including Webpack and Babel.

+This Chatty app contains basic functions such as:
+*Sending messages to a chat room
+*User able to change user name
+*User able to change username text color from a select box *App able to detect and count users connecting and disconnecting from the chat room

 ### Getting Started